MalikTaylor/Useless-Machine-Ardunio/README.md

 I really like some of the Useless machines that have a wooden encolusre, but I have no expirence with wood working so I instead, opted to 3D print the enclosure for this version of the project.
 I have plans to create a wooden enclosure in the future and even include an internal power source.

+### Print Settings
+Rafts:
+No

+Supports:
+No

+Nozzle Size:
+0.3mm

+Infill:
+20%

+Filament_material:
+PLA

+Notes:
+The door for the servo arm is printed as part of the cases lid, once printed there should be a noticable gap bewteen the lid and the door.
+If there is no gap then you're either printing too close the print bed or you need to change your starting layerheight.

 ### Software